-A mainstay brand in fishkeeping, Marina pumps out affordable, high quality products regularly that make for great starter kits and long term assets, alike.
-The Marina Power Filter hits the same mark of high quality construction as other comparable pumps at a cost of only around fifteen dollars or less.
+A mainstay brand in fishkeeping, Marina pumps out affordable, high-quality products regularly that make for great starter kits and long-term assets, alike.
+The Marina Power Filter hits the same mark of high-quality construction as other comparable pumps at a cost of only around fifteen dollars or less.
 Plus, this filter’s motor is submerged underwater which helps lessen the sound actually heard when in use.
 The filter is available for five, ten, and twenty-gallon tanks.
 Here you can find the Marina Power Filter!

 2. Aqueon Quietflow E Internal Power Filter:

 A filter that is literally designed with quiet function in mind, this product is great if you want all of the power of a regular waterfall filter without the vibrating sounds produced by a typical motor.
-The filter is available in ten, twenty, and forty gallon options and runs exceptionally well, especially considering it’s incredibly low price tag.
+The filter is available in ten, twenty, and forty-gallon options and runs exceptionally well, especially considering its incredibly low price tag.
 Here you can find the Aqueon Quiestflow E Internal Power Filter!

 3. Polar Aurora Free Media 4-Stage External Canister Filter:

 This filter is a great contender for those with large tanks, as it can handle up to two hundred gallons.
 The product has thick outer walling to help prevent the sound from the motor from being as loud.
-While this is a canister filter and not as easy to use as a simple plug in model, this product has wonderful reviews and is probably one of the best options for those looking to have big tanks without dealing with a loud power motored pump.
+While this is a canister filter and not as easy to use as a simple plug-in model, this product has wonderful reviews and is probably one of the best options for those looking to have big tanks without dealing with a loud power motored pump.
 Here you can find the Polar Aurora Free Media 4-Stage External Canister Filter!

 4. Tetra Whisper EX Silent Multi-Stage Power Filter for Aquariums:

 Perhaps one of the most affordable and readily available quiet filters, this product from Tetra can be picked up in most pet stores for less than twenty dollars for the lower-volume models.
-These filters come in four varieties that are each designed to be suitable for ten to twenty gallons, twenty to thirty gallons, thirty to forty five gallons, or forty five to seventy gallons.
-Designed to be quiet, the Whisper filter is a fantastic low end choice for beginners and experienced fishkeepers alike.
+These filters come in four varieties that are each designed to be suitable for ten to twenty gallons, twenty to thirty gallons, thirty to forty-five gallons, or forty-five to seventy gallons.
+Designed to be quiet, the Whisper filter is a fantastic low-end choice for beginners and experienced fishkeepers alike.
 Here you can find the Tetra Whisper EX Silent Multi-Stage Power Filter!

 Are there any fish that can survive without filters?